arir2001/hangman/README.md

 - An ability to use words with double-letters.
 At the moment the code is not set up to handle inputs of a letter morre than once, and cannot understand how to deal with words that have a letter in it more than once.

 - A leaderboard.
 If a google sheet were connected, the names, scores and dates could be updated and viewed.
+The name has already been asked for in the script, but after saying welcome, it is not used again.

 - Words guessed list.
 At the moment there is a letters guessed list, but the words guessed aren't written.